Classic Dinner Rolls Recipe

 Kneading the Bun Dough

-Once the flour is incorporated, place 1/2 cup of flour onto a clean counter.
+Once all the flour in the dough recipe has been incorporated, sprinkle a 1/2 cup of flour onto a clean counter.
 Keep another half cup of flour nearby for dusting the dough, or adding to the counter if the counter gets sticky.
-Place your dough onto the flour, and begin kneading the dough.Pull your dough over from the underside. (my pics have one hand as the other one had the camera but the process is the same)
+Lightly spread the flour around to create a lightly floured surface.
+Place your bun dough onto the floured counter, and begin kneading the dough.
+Pull your dough over from the underside. (my pics have one hand as the other one had the camera but the process is the same)

 Turning the dough 1/4 turn, repeat this process for approximately 8 to 10 minutes.
-Occasionally take some of the set aside flour, sprinkle it on top of the bun dough.
+Occasionally take some of the set aside flour, and sprinkle it on top of the bun dough.
 Pick up your dough in one hand and re-spread the flour on the counter before continuing.

 Signs to Look for When Kneading Yeast Doughs

-Rising the Bun Dough
+Letting the Dough Rise

-How to Pan Dinner Rolls
+How to Make Crusty Rolls or Soft Dinner Rolls

-Once you dough has risen the second time, its time to form and pan the rolls.
-There are all sorts of ways to form bun dough, but for this rolls recipe I will talk about the two most basic methods.
-Crusty rolls are when you form the buns, and place them onto a parchment lined cookie sheet, a couple of inches apart so they won’t touch when they rise and are baked.
-That is how I baked ours.
+Once your dough has risen the second time, it’s time to form and pan the rolls.
+There are all sorts of ways to form bun dough, but for this roll recipe, I will talk about the two most basic methods, crusty and dinner rolls.

-Both buns are formed the same way, so lets carry on.
+Both buns are formed the same way, so let’s carry on.

 How Big Should a Dinner Roll Be?